World Sickle Cell Day- June 19

 Sickle Cell Awareness Group of Ontario also known as SCAGO is the largest patient support and advocacy association serving families with children, youth, and adults with sickle cell disease.
 It was established in 2005 to:

-- Support those living with the disease by providing access to life-enhancing programs not limited to peer support group meetings, scholarships, emergency grants, self-management skills, counseling navigation.
+- Support those living with the disease by providing access to life-enhancing programs not limited to peer support group meetings, scholarships, emergency grants, self-management skills, and counseling navigation.

 - Advocate on their behalf with the government, school, and workplace.

-What is SCD?
+What is Sickle Cell Disease?